dalibo/emaj/docs/en/upgrade.rst

 Version specific details:

-* The  procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
+* The  procedure that upgrades a version **2.2.2** into **2.2.3** checks the recorded log sequences values.
 In some cases, it may ask for a preliminary reset of some tables groups.

-* The  procedure that upgrades a version 2.3.1 into 3.0.0 changes the structure of log tables: both *emaj_client_ip* and *emaj_client_port* columns are not created anymore.
+* The  procedure that upgrades a version **2.3.1** into **3.0.0** changes the structure of log tables: both *emaj_client_ip* and *emaj_client_port* columns are not created anymore.
 Existing log tables are not modified.
 Only the new log tables are impacted.
 But the administrator can :ref:`add these columns<addLogColumns>`, by using the *'alter_log_tables'* parameter.

-* The procedure that upgrades a version 3.0.0 into 3.1.0 renames existing log objects.
+* The procedure that upgrades a version **3.0.0** into **3.1.0** renames existing log objects.
 This leads to locking the application tables, which may generate conflicts with the parallel use of these tables.
 This procedure also issues a warning message indicating that the changes in E-Maj rollback functions regarding the application triggers processing may require changes in user’s procedures.

-* The procedure that upgrades a version 3.4.0 into 4.0.0 updates the log tables content for TRUNCATE recorded statements.
+* The procedure that upgrades a version **3.4.0** into **4.0.0** updates the log tables content for TRUNCATE recorded statements.
 The upgrade duration depends on the global log tables size.

-* The procedure that upgrades a version 4.1.0 into 4.2.0 checks that all event triggers exist.
+* The procedure that upgrades a version **4.1.0** into **4.2.0** checks that all event triggers exist.
 Previously, depending on the installed PostgreSQL version, some (or even all) event triggers may be missing.
 If this is the case, the *sql/emaj_upgrade_after_postgres_upgrade.sql* script provided by the previous E-maj version creates the missing event triggers.

+* The procedure that upgrades a version **4.3.1** into **4.4.0** reads the *emaj_hist* table content in order to build 3 histories populating the 3 new internal tables.
+Although rather short, the upgrade duration depends on the *emaj_hist* table size.

 Compatibility break
 -------------------